SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Conclusion

 \section{Conclusion}

 We presented \texttt{SPDMark}, an in-generation video watermarking framework based on Selective Parameter Displacement.
 By modeling watermarks as key-conditioned combination of learned low-rank basis shifts, \texttt{SPDMark} enables efficient multi-key embedding without per-key retraining.
-Our approach addresses key limitations of existing methods: it avoids the computational burden and fragility of DDIM inversion, provides per-frame key control, and integrates watermarking directly within the generative process.
+Our approach avoids the computational burden and fragility of DDIM inversion, provides per-frame key control, and integrates watermarking directly within the generative process.
 It enables robust extraction and forensic analysis. \texttt{SPDMark} demonstrates that carefully designed parameter displacement provides an effective and practical watermarking mechanism for modern video diffusion models, offering a compelling balance between detection accuracy, temporal coherence, and computational efficiency.
-Several directions could extend this work such as adaptive displacement that concentrates watermarks in perceptually less sensitive regions based on content analysis, and extension to other generative modalities.
+Future directions could extend this work to other generative modalities.